jbenhardus/ngx-check-i18n/README.md

 `<div i18n="@@loremIpsum2">sed do eiusmod tempor incididunt</div>`

-The utility will flag the mismatch in untranslated text as an error.
+The utility will flag the mismatch in untranslated text for the `@@loremIpsum2` id as an error.
 The utility will also identify instances where the casing differs between untranslated text, and flag it as a warning.

 ## Installation